 Add your public key to Airship.

-- Select Static Lists (audience lists) or Attributes.
+- Purpose: Select Static Lists (audience lists) or Attributes.

-- Enter a Name for the key.
-This helps you identify the key in Airship.
+- Name: Enter a name to help you identify the key in Airship.

 - Click Save key.